CandyCoded/CandyCoded/README.md

 ### DisplayInInspector

-Adds a button, with the name of the method, to the bottom of the inspector that when pressed will run the attached method once.
+Adds a button, with the name of the method, to the bottom of the inspector that when pressed will run the attached method.

 ```csharp
 using UnityEngine;